Parks & Recreation

 Rocky Mount, NC, 27802-1180

-The Rocky Mount the Parks & Recreation Department oversees a system of parks and trails near the center of Rocky Mount.
-The 7.1 mile City Trail System links several large parks comprising nearly 300 acres of parkland.
-Starting in Sunset Park and following the Tar River through Battle Park, crossing the river into Stith-Talbert Park, the trails travels into Dr. Martin Luther King, Jr. Park.
+The Rocky Mount the Parks & Recreation Department oversees a system of parks linked by the seven-mile Rocky Mount Greenway near the center of Rocky Mount.
+These large parks comprise nearly 300 acres of parkland.
+Starting in Sunset Park and following the Tar River through Battle Park, crossing the river into Stith-Talbert Park, the trails travels into Dr. Martin Luther King, Jr. Park and the Hillsdale Community.
 Near South Church Street, a connector trail travels north to the Rocky Mount Sports Complex and Athletic Stadium.

 Tar River Paddle Trail